JENNIFER-University/IHotel/README.md

-#iHotel
+# iHotel Sample Application

 iHotel Sample application.
 This sample application is designed for [JENNIFER](https://jennifersoft.com/en/product/product-summary/) training and education only.
-For more information about JENNIFER Training please visit us at [JENNIFER University](https://edu.jennifersoft.com/courses/view/jennifer-5-training-course)
+For more information about JENNIFER Training please visit us at [JENNIFER University](https://edu.jennifersoft.com/courses/jennifer-5-training-course)

 ## System Components
 The application main components are: